-When it comes to getting the greatest gaming experience for your PS4, the best gaming TVs play an important role.
+When it comes to getting the greatest gaming experience for your PS4 and Xbox One, the best gaming TVs play an important role.
+And no matter what console you own (Xbox One, Xbox 360, PS4, PS3, Wii U), know that this Gaming TV Guide is meant for you!

 There are numerous essentials when it comes to console gaming; the console, the controller, the game, a pair of quality gaming headsets or surround sound system, a variety of gaming accessories, and the television.

-You don’t need all of them, but again, these are instrumental in giving you the most complete and best gaming experience you can possibly imagine.
+You don’t need all of them, but again, these are instrumental in providing you with the most complete and best gaming experience you can possibly imagine.

 And it’s no secret that for gamers, one of the most important additions to have when you buy a new console is to own the best possible gaming television.